yashpatel1998/yashpatel1998/README.md

 ### Howdy, fellow developer ! 🤠

-A bit about me 🧔🏽 :- Constant learner, explorer and practitionist intrinsically motivated
+A bit about me 🧔🏽 :- Intrinsically motivated learner, explorer and practitionist.

 - 🔭 I am currently working as a Salesforce Developer at Accenture